galaxyproject/training-material/topics/transcriptomics/tutorials/bulk-music/tutorial.md

 > ### {% icon question %} Questions
 >
-> 1. How many samples are in dataset, and how many genes?
+> 1. How many samples are in the dataset, and how many genes?
 > 2. Does this agree with the original input tabular expression data set?
 >
 > > ### {% icon solution %} Solution